emqx/cloud-docs/en_US/billing/taxation.md

    </tr>
 </table>

-You can find out other supported Tax IDs in [here](https://stripe.com/docs/billing/customer/tax-ids).
-Fill in the VAT/GST ID with corresponding ID.
+You can find out other supported Tax IDs [here](https://stripe.com/docs/billing/customer/tax-ids).
+Fill in the VAT/GST ID with the corresponding ID.
 For example, if your registered business is in Hong Kong, enter the Hong Kong BR number with 8 digits.

 ## Tax Rates

 We will calculate the taxes based on your billing address and whether you have filled in your VAT/GST ID.
-If you have further questions, please contact us by email, cloud-service@emqx.io.
+If you have further questions, please contact us by email at cloud-service@emqx.io.

 ## Regions

 ### Australia

-EMQX Cloud charge GST if you do not enter a valid GST ID Number.
+EMQX Cloud charges GST if you do not enter a valid GST ID Number.
 Provide a valid GST ID Number on your billing information to incur no GST charges.

 ### Canada

-EMQX Cloud charge GST if you do not enter a valid GST ID Number.
+EMQX Cloud charges GST if you do not enter a valid GST ID Number.
 Provide a valid GST ID Number on your billing information to incur no GST charges.

 ### European Union (EU)

-EMQX Cloud Consulting charge VAT if you do not enter a valid VAT ID Number.
+EMQX Cloud Consulting charges VAT if you do not enter a valid VAT ID Number.
 Provide a valid VAT ID Number on your billing information to incur no VAT charges.

 ::: tip
-If your billing address is in Sweden, EMQX Cloud always charge VAT, even with a valid VAT ID Number.
+If your billing address is in Sweden, EMQX Cloud always charges VAT, even with a valid VAT ID Number.
 :::

 ### India

 EMQX Cloud charges GST if you do not enter a valid GST ID Number.
 Provide a valid GST ID Number on your billing information to incur no GST charges.

 ### United Kingdom (UK)

 EMQX Cloud charges VAT if you do not enter a valid VAT ID Number.
 Provide a valid VAT ID Number on your billing information to incur no VAT charges.

 ### Singapore

 EMQX Cloud charges GST if you do not enter a valid GST ID Number.
 Provide a valid GST ID Number on your billing information to incur no GST charges.